vincentbernat/thass0.github.io/_drafts/an-intuition-for-logarithms.md

   </tbody>
 </table>

 As you can see, there is a value with a sub 1 % error for each logarithmic expression (the one in green).
 Personally, I chose to memorize the following sequence of values.
 I find that they are relatively easy to remember because of their regularities.
+The downside of this is that some values have an error greater than 1 %.
 They also highlight a key characteristic of logarithmic grow, namely that the input value has to increase by some factor for the output value to increase by a constant amount[^8].
-Also, as you can see above, some values are a bit imprecise.

 <table>
   <tbody>